Reference OSHA regulations

 Easily access up-to-date CFRs (OSHA 1910, OSHA 1926, and more), proposed rules, preambles to final rules, statutes, interpretations along with plain English explanations.

-Regulations FAQs
+REGULATIONS FAQs

 OSHA's mission is to ensure that employees work in a safe and healthful environment by setting and enforcing regulations (called standards) and by providing compliance assistance.
 Employers must comply with all applicable OSHA standards, which are found at 29 CFR Parts 1901 to 1999.
 Employers must also comply with the General Duty Clause of the Occupational Safety and Health Act, which requires employers to keep their workplace free of serious recognized hazards.